uwcartlab/webmapping/Chapter02/readme.md

 As you can see from the previous lesson, you need quite a bit of JavaScript code to make just one tiny table!
 While JavaScript works great for computational logic, it can a bit clunky when picking HTML elements out of the DOM and manipulating them.
 Therefore, it is useful to be aware of best practice workarounds that make manipulating the DOM easier.

-As seen in Example 2.1, the `getElementById()` method was used to select the `mydiv` element in order to append the table to it.
+As seen in Example 2.1, the `getElementById()` method was used to select the `myDiv` element in order to append the table to it.
 JavaScript uses a **_selector_** to find the element or elements you want to manipulate.
 In the case above, we gave our `<div>` an `id` attribute, which we can acess using the `getElementById()` method.
 If we had assigned a class, we could have used `getElementsByClassName()`.
 These methods, however, are a bit cumbersome.
 Instead, we can use the `querySelector()` method (Example 3.1).

 ###### Example 3.1: Updating Example 2.1 to select an HTML element with `querySelector()`

-    var mydiv = document.querySelector("#mydiv");
+    var myDiv = document.querySelector("#myDiv");
-    mydiv.appendChild(table);
+    myDiv.appendChild(table);

 Using `querySelector()`, we can access our `<div>` using pound `#` sign, just like in CSS.
-If there are multiple elements we want to access, we can use the `querySelectorAll()` method, which returns all objects which meet the selection criteria.
-If we had assigned a `class` attribute to the `<div>`, we can access it with a `.`, as in `'.mydiv'`.
-You also can select all elements of a particular tag in the document by using just the tag name with no prefix character, such as `querySelectorAll('div')` to select all div elements.
+If there are multiple elements we want to access, we can use the `querySelectorAll()` method, which returns all objects that meet the selection criteria.
+If we had assigned a `class` attribute to the `<div>`, we can access it with a `.`, as in `'.myDiv'`.
+You also can select all elements of a particular tag in the document by using just the tag name with no prefix character, such as `querySelectorAll('div')` to select all `<div>` elements.

 Note that the selector <ins>**_must be in quotes_**</ins> (single or double) unless it is a variable that holds the string value of the attribute used for the selection.
-It is good to get in the habit of naming any HTML elements with `id` and/or `class` attributes that you subsequently might want to manipulate in your script or your CSS stylesheet.
+It is good to get in the habit of naming any HTML elements that you subsequently might want to manipulate in your script or your CSS stylesheet with `id` and/or `class` attributes.
 Keep in mind that each unique `id` value should be used for only one element in the document, whereas `class` is meant to be used to give the same identifier to multiple elements.

 > ### Replace all instances of `getElementById()` with `querySelector()`.**